sphinge/compiler-playground/README.md

 ## Parser
 The parsers works with an input-string, a stack, and the generated parsing-table, as shown in the lecture.

-## Contributions to IR Generation
-- Some Refactoring/Fixes:

-- Implementation:
-Peter

 ## Contributions
 - **Project Management:**
 Alexander